Bon Bout D'An! Something French to wish others this time of year

-Audio/Listening: Click the link below to hear the French words in today's séduisante story.
-Then scroll down to the vocabulary list to check your French comprehension.
+Listen to all the French words in today's story via the sound file below.
+Then scroll to the vocabulary section and check your comprehension.

 A DAY IN A FRENCH LIFE by Kristi Espinasse

 Our family had a cozy, casual get-together here at noon on December 25th.
 After delegating all the cooking (l'entrée, le plat principal, et le dessert) I found time to attend church Christmas morning.
 But on my leisurely way out of l'église I was caught in my sneaky tracks.
 "Linger a little bit longer..." my friend Enzo said, "and all the work will be done before you arrive home!"

 One thing my mid-fifties are teaching me is the ability to "assumer" or "s'assumer" (to accept and stand by my choices) and to laugh at myself.
 Having cleaned the house, set the table, and paid for the groceries, I felt no guilt in assigning the holiday cooking to my adult children.
 And by the time I finally returned from church, warmth and deliciousness filled the air.
 Our son Max had collected the 3-kilo chapon from the butcher and stuffed it with une farce.
 He instructed his sister, Jackie, to baste the bird every half hour, which she did in between reheating the tarte tomate she'd made for appetizers (to go along with the foie gras toasts we assembled on my return).